When you're just starting out, the early stages of SEO (or search engine optimization) can leave you feeling lost.

 3. Alt Text

 Search engines can’t read photos, so be sure to have alt text for at least one image.
-Alt text is another area to which you can add your focus keywords so that search engines can easily understand and rank your images.
+Alt text is another area where you can add your focus keywords so that search engines can easily understand and rank your images, as long as that keyword is relevant to the image used.

 Internal and external linking still plays a significant role in search rankings.
 Internal links click through to other parts of your site, while external links redirect users to outside authoritative sites.
 A healthy mix of the two establishes your credibility; just make sure the links are from a reputable source.
 Low-quality links cause more harm than good to your site.